jennyweb/Demonstratoren/divingComputer/README.md

 # Diving Computer
 # Motivation
 In this project the goal is to read in and work with data from .xlsx tables using pandas.
-The data is then used to calculate the maximum bottom time for the 2nd dive of one day at a given depths.
-Morover the residual nitrogen time is given (equals to the amout of time considered as already spent at a certain depth for the 2nd dive).
+The data is then used to calculate the maximum bottom time for the second dive of one day at a given depth.
+Morover the residual nitrogen time is given (equals to the amout of time considered as already spent at a certain depth for the 2nd dive) which is then used to calculate the pressure group after the second dive.

+The idea for this demonstartion evolved while doing the open water dive certification in Honduras.
+It was an exceptional experience, all of a sudden a whole new world opened up in front of my eyes.
+At the same it was scary as hell: taking out the regulator or even worse taking off the mask wasn't to my taste.
+Now, after being certified I can fully enjoy the laziest extreme sport on the planet (as my teacher said): Go down, don't get out of breath so swim as slow as you can, look at cool fish and go back up.

 # Dive Theory